security211/icrus_vulnerabilty_research/Nahamsec/zseano.md

 try to understand how the application works it gives you more to poke at

-use wayback url to check
+use wayback url to check for robbots.txt or site.yml how do they hndle input

+jsfiddle -help you tinker with js animator

+tools *tomnom wayback url